Florey research in motor neuron disease bolstered by three new grants

 In a recent announcement, FightMND committed an additional $9 million to 15 separate research projects as the fight to find effective treatments and a cure for the disease continues.

-Among the projects, Florey researchers will lead two studies aimed at bringing new MND treatments to clinical trial and one study to develop additional therapeutic candidates.
+Among the projects, Florey researchers will lead two studies aimed at bringing new MND treatments to clinical trials and one study to develop additional therapeutic candidates.

 More than 2,000 people have Motor Neuron Disease in Australia, with two people diagnosed each day.
 Backed by the extraordinary success of its Big Freeze campaign – and continuing support from the Australian community’s fundraising efforts – FightMND has invested $37.6 million into MND research projects since 2014.

-Led by Assoc Prof Brad Turner, Head of the Florey’s Motor Neuron Disease Laboratory, the MND research team have made significant progress in their pursuit to develop effective treatment approaches for this disease.
+Led by Associate Professor Brad Turner, Head of The Florey’s Motor Neuron Disease Group, the MND research team have made significant progress in their pursuit to develop effective treatment approaches for this disease.

 “These projects address important gaps in MND research and potential treatment using frontier science, such as designer DNA drugs, engineered receptor toolkits and stem cells,” Turner explained.

-The Florey’s unwavering drive to improve the lives of people living with MND now continue through these new research projects that will commence in the next six months.
+The Florey’s unwavering drive to improve the lives of people living with MND now continues through these new research projects that will commence in the next six months.

 Dr Mouna Haidar will create a new mouse model which replicates core features of non-inherited MND, the most common form of the disease, to allow testing of potential treatments that may slow the progression or cure the disease.